Switch From CoConstruct to Projul: Full Guide

 - Estimate and proposal templates.
 Your CoConstruct templates will not import directly.
 You will rebuild them in Projul, but the template builder is straightforward and you only do it once.
 Many contractors find Projul’s templates are actually faster to work with.

 - Selections and specifications.
 If you used CoConstruct’s selections tool heavily, you will need to set up your selection process in Projul.
-Projul handles this through project specs and client portal features.
+Selections are available on the Pro plan through project specs and client portal features.

 - Scheduling and task assignments.
 Your schedule will need to be recreated for active jobs.
 Projul’s drag and drop scheduler makes this quick, and most contractors have it done in a day.